-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans); the use of drift nets (curtains of netting hanging from the surface) and the use of draft nets (curtain of netting hanging from the surface and hauled to shore targeting salmon in estuaries).
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the use of pots (bated traps set on the seabed targeting crustaceans).
 These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.

-Mobile fishing gear activity includes the use of otter trawls (nets towed along the seabed) and the use of scallop and hydraulic dredges (metal blades which dig into the seabed to harvest shellfish).
-Monitoring does not indicate any water quality issues which are likely to be associated with the use of fishing gears and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Mobile fishing gear activity includes the use of box dredges (metal blades which dig into the seabed to harvest shellfish).
+Monitoring does not indicate any water quality issues which are likely to be associated with the use of fishing gears, the WFD status of the water body within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
 Therefore, this activity is unlikely to be affecting shellfish water quality in this shellfish area.